-Have you ever wanted to write a story, poem, or novel but had no idea where to start?
-Join us for a week of creative writing, where you'll learn how make the jump from an idea to a finished, publishable work!
-We'll focus on honing our craft as writers through lessons on refining ideas, using figurative language and imagery, creating a scene and setting, writing dialogue, describing action, and putting it all together into one cohesive text.
-Each day will include a combination of hands-on activities that help us develop details, trips around campus for inspiration, and of course, time to write.
-We will also be spending time editing and revising our pieces in one-on-one and group writing workshops, so that by the end of the week everyone in the program will have publishable final pieces!
+Whether your story is set out of this world or closer to home, learning to create a vibrant setting, filling it with three dimensional characters, and creating rational laws for magic or far future technology will set your work apart.
+Join us for a week of creative writing, where you’ll learn how to world build like a pro.
+Each day will include a combination of hands-on activities that help us develop details, learning strategies from best-selling authors like Brandon Sanderson and Orson Scott Card, workshops with fellow writers, and of course, time to write.
+We will also be spending time editing and revising our pieces in one-on-one and group writing workshops, so that by the end of the week everyone in the program will have a vibrant world for their stories.

 |Course Date Info:|